 What if you can’t find a local class?

-What if you don’t find any appealing Reiki masters in your area or class schedules that fit your schedule, and you are unable to travel?
+What if you don’t find any appealing Reiki masters in your area or class schedules that fit your schedule, and you’re unable to travel?
 There are still options.
-Is it feasible for you to organize a class and invite a Reiki master to travel to your area?
+If you’re looking for an in-person class, is it feasible for you to organize a class and invite a Reiki master to travel to your area?

-At what point might you choose to learn from a qualified, attentive Reiki master who is accessible only through technology?
+The technology now widely available gives you the choice to learn from a qualified, attentive Reiki master anywhere in the world.
 As mentioned above, there are strengths and limitations.
 Each prospective student has to ask herself, what is the best learning opportunity for me?
+Let’s take a deeper look.

 Learning Reiki online

 An online, live, interactive class means you can learn to practice Reiki from the comfort and safety of your own home.
 There’s a lot to be said for that.
 In my experience teaching small group live, interactive videoconference First Degree Reiki trainings since January 2019, people seem to learn better at home.
-My online students become just as engaged in their practice as my in-person students did.
+My online students are just as engaged in their self practice as my in-person students.

-Learning online means you can start practicing self Reiki even if you’re not able to get to an in-person training that meets your standards.
-It also means you avoid additional costs such as travel or child care.
+Learning online means you can start practicing self Reiki even if you’re unable to get to an in-person training for medical or travel concerns, or you simply can’t find one that meets your standards.
+Learning online in a live, interactive class also means you avoid additional costs such as travel or child care.

 Keep in mind that, if you leave your First Degree class feeling unsatisfied for any reason, it’s in your best interests to practice daily self-treatment and contemplate what was missing in your class experience.
 At some point, you might consider taking First Degree training from another teacher to fill in the gaps.

-I also know many people who were happy with their First Degree training, yet over time decided to take another carefully chosen First Degree class and found it enriching.
+I also know many people who were happy with their First Degree training, yet over time decided to take another carefully chosen First Degree class and found it enriching and deepening.

 Second Degree Reiki training?